▪ Fire Operations Academy (Fire I & II Academy)

 Captain Paul Sunder - Fire Science Program Director at Paradise Valley Community College, and Fire I & II Academy Lead Instructor.
 Captain Sunder is a retired Captain from the Phoenix Fire Department.

 The Firefighter Operations Academy exposes student to the physical demands of a firefighter, such as live burns, vehicle extrication, hose lays, ventilation, and more.
 Students are also introduced to fire department culture within the fire service.
 Firefighter curriculum is presented in a condensed, 17-week format consisting of in-class instruction and hands-on skills training, totaling over 300 training hours.
 Classes are held Tuesday and Thursday nights from 6:00pm-10:30pm, as well as Saturdays from 7:00am-5:00pm.
 Student recruits will also be required to co-enroll in FSC134: Fitness and Conditioning for Firefighters, with the option of attending Monday or Wednesday nights from 5:00pm-7:00pm.
-Upon successful completion of the academy, student recruits will receive fourteen (14) total college credits that may be applied toward an Associate's degree, and will receive the Firefighter Operations Certificate of Completion.
+Upon successful completion of the academy, student recruits will receive fourteen (14) total college credits that may be applied toward an Associate's degree, and will receive the Professional Certificate of Completion in Firefighter Operations.

 In order to register for the Firefighter Operations Academy (FSC102), you must participate and be selected thru a selection process (timeline of selection process listed under "Requirements" section below).
-The selection process consists of submission of a course interest form by the deadline listed above, participation in a 20-minute interview with academy lead instructors and staff, and verification of completion of all academy prerequisites.
-The selection process will be conducted approximately two-three months prior to the start of each semester.
+The selection process consists of submission of an academy interest form by the deadline listed above, participation in a 20-minute interview with academy lead instructors and staff, and verification of completion of all academy prerequisites.
+The selection process will be conducted approximately two months prior to the start of each semester.
 Once the applicant has been selected for the academy, it is up to them to ensure that all prerequisites will be completed by the academy start date in order to maintain student recruit position in the academy.
 There is no sponsorship required for the academy.

 Please visit this website frequently for important academy information and deadlines.
-For further information on the Firefighter Operations Academy, please contact the PVCC FSC/EMT Office at (602) 787-6782, or Captain Sunder at (602) 787-6736 / email@example.com.
+For further information on the Firefighter Operations Academy, please contact the PVCC EMT/FSC Office at (602) 787-6782, or Captain Sunder at (602) 787-6736 / email@example.com.